cycloped-io/sql/Readme.md

 * `templates.csv`
   * `page_id` - the id of the page
   * rest - titles of the included templates
+* `linkBySource.csv`
+  * `source_id` - the Wikipedia id of the source page of the links
+  * rest - the names of Wikipedia articles linked from the source page
+* `linkByTarget.csv`
+  * `target_name` - the name of the target article of the links
+  * rest - the Wikipedia ids of the articles linking to the target page

 ## Data